Unprecedented ransomware attack a nightmarish 'wakeup call'

 That's really what's keeping security professionals awake at night.

-At a White House press briefing Monday, Assistant to the President for Homeland Security and Counterterrorism Tom Bossert emphasized the importance of patching, also reminding people not to use unlicensed versions of software that may not be able to be patched.
+At a White House press briefing Monday, Tom Bossert, assistant to the president for homeland security and counterterrorism, emphasized the importance of patching and reminding people not to use unlicensed versions of software that may not be able to be patched.

 A persistent, ever-changing threat that's always coming after you?
 Hollywood couldn't write a better horror flick.